dojoengine/book/docs/pages/framework/testing-cheat-codes.md

 - Testing a contract's behavior when deployed to a different address.

 ```
-// Set the contract address to a specific address
+// Set the contract address to a specific address.

 let contract_address = ContractAddress::from([4, 5, 6]);
 set_contract_address(contract_address);